Strong Balance Sheet and Core Asset Value

 - All core assets under waterflood leading to higher oil recovery rates & lower natural declines with modest future development costs = material free cash flow (5)

-- Low cost operator with 100% 1P reserve replacement over the past four years
+- Low cost operator with 100% 1P reserve replacement over the past 4.5 years

 - Large amount of future development opportunities exist within the portfolio including a polymer injection project in Acordionero and a total of 115 Proved plus Probable Undeveloped future drilling locations

 5) “Free cash flow“ and “net debt” are non-GAAP measure and do not have a standardized meaning under GAAP.
 Refer to "Non-GAAP Measures" in the disclaimers below.